APPLY

 While we are rooted in the Catholic tradition, we warmly welcome students of all faiths and backgrounds.
 We believe that diversity enriches our community and enhances the learning experience for everyone.
 Our commitment is to respect and honor the religious beliefs and practices of each student, ensuring an atmosphere where everyone feels valued and supported.

 Our diverse learning community comprises approximately 50% of students from Catholic grade schools, with the rest hailing from various backgrounds and faith traditions.
-Our students take theology throughout all four years, engaging in comprehensive curriculum that explores contemporary topics through the lenses of morality and justice.
+Our students take theology throughout all four years, engaging in a comprehensive curriculum that explores contemporary topics through the lens of morality and justice.

 Our dedicated faculty customizes education for every student, fostering not just progress but genuine growth on each academic journey.
 Students with IEP’s actively participate in our college-preparatory classes, receiving personalized intervention periods.
 When a student with an IEP inquires to Benedictine, they should send an email to admissions@cbhs.edu with their IEP and ETR, so we can notify the family if we can service their specific learnings plan.

-If you have further questions about learning support, contact Josefina Moreno, Director of Counseling at moreno@cbhs.edu
+If you have further questions about learning support, contact Josefina Alfes, Director of Counseling at alfes@cbhs.edu

 Yes, Benedictine High School is one of the few private schools in Northeast Ohio offering convenient transportation options.
 Visit our Transportation page for more details.

-Diocesan applications are due January 17 and non-Diocesan applications are due by January ???.
-The Admission Committee reviews all applications and notifies accepted students on February 6, 2025.
+Diocesan and non-diocesan applications are due January 12.
+The Admission Committee reviews all applications and notifies accepted students on February 12, 2026.
 Applications are then accepted on a rolling basis.

 High schoolers interested in transferring to Benedictine must submit an application, two recommendation forms, and complete high school transcripts.
 An admission test is not required.
 Please contact the Office of Admissions for more information about the transfer process.